jakub-sacha/public_lectures/Data Analytics/Lab 2 - Intro to stan/readme.md

 ![alt text](code_1.png)

-1. Compile code_1.stan and sample from it using N=F
+1. Compile code_1.stan and sample from it using M=F
 2. Create a pandas dataframe from resulting draws.
 3. Plot a histogram for each of y_sim and lambda